 - 5.1.a.
-Evaluation must be documented at the completion of the assignment.
-(Core) - 5.1.a.1.
-For block rotations of greater than three months in duration, evaluation must be documented at least every three months.
-(Core) - 5.1.a.2.
-Longitudinal experiences such as continuity clinic in the context of other clinical responsibilities must be evaluated at least every three months and at completion.
+Evaluation must be documented at the completion of the assignment. ^(Core) - 5.1.a.1.
+Evaluations must be completed at least every three months.
 (Core) - 5.1.b.
-The program must provide an objective performance evaluation based on the Competencies and the subspecialty-specific Milestones, and must: (Core) - 5.1.b.1. use multiple evaluators (e.g., faculty members, peers, patients, self, and other professional staff members); and, (Core) - 5.1.b.2. provide that information to the Clinical Competency Committee for its synthesis of progressive fellow performance and improvement toward unsupervised practice.
-(Core)
+The program must provide an objective performance evaluation based on the Competencies and the subspecialty-specific Milestones, and must: ^(Core) - 5.1.b.1. use multiple evaluators (e.g., faculty members, peers, patients, self, and other professional staff members); and, ^(Core) - 5.1.b.2. provide that information to the Clinical Competency Committee for its synthesis of progressive fellow performance and improvement toward unsupervised practice. ^(Core)